tahir007malik/ecomdata_streaming_analytics/README.md

-# ecommerceDataStreamingAnalytics
+# E-Commerce Data Streaming Analytics
-This project demonstrates real-time data streaming pipeline to process and analyze e-commerce data for customer behavior insights.
-The pipeline will utilize Confluent Kafka for real-time data streaming and Azure for storage, processing, and visualization.
+This repository features a production-grade data pipeline leveraging Confluent Kafka for real-time collection of e-commerce clickstream and user activity data.
+It integrates Azure Data Lake Storage Gen2 (ADLS Gen2) and Databricks for efficient data storage, cleansing, and transformation.
+With Kafka producers managing user profiles, delivery statuses, orders, and clickstreams, this project highlights proficiency in practical streaming applications and real-time analytics workflows.

 ## Video Documentation
 Link: [YouTube](https://youtu.be/2NZTa6HGbE4)